- About TiDB

 data-key-rotation-period defines how often TiKV rotates the data key.
 Encryption can be turned on for a fresh TiKV cluster, or an existing TiKV cluster, though only data written after encryption is enabled is guaranteed to be encrypted.
 To disable encryption, remove

-data-encryption-method in the config file, or reset it to "plaintext", and restart TiKV.
+data-encryption-method in the configuration file, or reset it to "plaintext", and restart TiKV.
 To change encryption method, update

-data-encryption-method in the config file and restart TiKV.
+data-encryption-method in the configuration file and restart TiKV.

-The master key has to be specified if encryption is enabled (i.e.
+The master key has to be specified if encryption is enabled (that is,

 data-encryption-method is not "plaintext").
 To specify a AWS KMS CMK as master key, add the